|My Favourite Planet > English > People > |

 marble stele are reminders of Arybbas' equestrian victories at the Olympian and Pythian games.

 Acropolis Museum, Athens.
 Inv.
 No. EM 1 3291 (From the Athens Epigraphical Museum).

-A fragment of an Archaistic relief with Apollo and Nike.
+A fragment of an Archaistic relief showing Apollo with a lyre,

 Pentelic marble.
 Hellenistic period.

 Barracco Museum, Rome.
 Inv.
 No. MB 188.
 Purchased in Rome.

 A plaster copy of the "Winged Victory of Samothrace" in Samothraki Archaeological Museum.